-I’ve reached the conclusion that traditional markets like Tori no Ichi held every November (this year’s dates are Nov 11 and Nov 23) in Asakusa’s Ootori Jinja, Shinjuku’s Hanazono Jinja, Nakano’s Kitano Jinja and Shinagawa’s Ebara Jinja are among Tokyo’s best kept secrets.
+I’ve reached the conclusion that traditional markets like Tori no Ichi held every November (2021’s dates are Nov 9 and Nov 21) in Asakusa’s Ootori Jinja, Shinjuku’s Hanazono Jinja, Nakano’s Kitano Jinja and Shinagawa’s Ebara Jinja are among Tokyo’s best kept secrets.

 They are a huge deal for the local communities (attendance has to be seen to be believed: we are talking hundreds of thousands in one day) and their wares—in this case the ornamental rake/talisman called “kumade”—are treasured by both businesses and homes alike; still they are almost completely absent from tourist guides.
 And of course there’s little information available in English.

 Like many other cultural things, Tori no Ichi (literally “the market of the bird”) goes back to the Edo period (1600-1868) and the rise of the merchant class.
 The people back then would take all the divine help they could get especially when it came to matters of the purse—and the temples and shrines would do everything they could to provide them with talismans that would serve this purpose.

 The Ootori Jinja, which is dedicated to a god whose symbol is an eagle (Amenohiwashi no Mikoto, if you must know) claims that the mythical hero Yamato Takeru stopped there sometime 2000 years ago and dedicated his war-rake to the shrine’s eagle-god.
 The rake became its symbol, the pun between actual raking and “raking wealth” was too easy and a custom was created.